marcos-artekium/stock-market-challenge/stock-market-challenge/challenge.md

 - It will be a big plus if you deploy the services somewhere in the cloud (heroku, gcloud, aws, azure, etc).
-It's ok if you just do it locally. listo- Use github (or other git repo). listo- Programming language: Python.
-- BONUS: If you can implement API throttling, that's a big one.
+It's ok if you just do it locally. listo- Use github (or other git repo). listo- Programming language: Python. listo- BONUS: If you can implement API throttling, that's a big one.
 Throttling rules are up to you (1 API call per second allowed or 10 API calls per minute, etc). listo- Log every API call received, log format is up to you.
 - Place a README.md file with instructions in the github repo so test can be performed and checked.